 When the closest American to you could theoretically be an hour away or when the only friends you’ve made in an entire country could be up to fifteen hours away, it really tests how much you value friendship and what you’re willing to do to keep a friendship alive.
 I haven’t had to deal with this just yet, exactly, but anticipating this coming change can be the cause of some considerable anxiety.
 In three days or so, I will know where I will be living for the next two years and with that, how far away I will be from my friends.
 As someone who isn’t all that great at keeping in touch (hello blogger world!), I have to ask, “Can I afford, for my sanity, to be that way here?”
 I’m not sure.
 What if I fail at “cleaning” my side of a shared face?
 What if my friends fail at cleaning their side of our face?
 How much forgiveness or effort is available before you have to wipe your face clean of any shared responsibility in a relationship?

 I don’t know the answer to that, but new people always enter our lives (and I expect to meet many new people, Americans and Moroccans, over the next few weeks, let alone the next few years), and the old ones don’t always exit.
-Case in point, one of my pledge brothers (also mentioned in a previous post) and I could easily go months without talking and then pick right back up where we left off.
+Case in point, one of my pledge brothers and I could easily go months without talking and then pick right back up where we left off.
 But I feel like those kinds of friendships are special and hard to come by.
 A lot changes in two years.
 When I’m stateside in 2012, there’ll be babies born, couples married, maybe couples divorced (hopefully not, but it happens), and in terms of friendship, it’s hard to negotiate how you exit someone’s life so drastically and then re-enter it again like you never left.
 That’s not so much a worry for me as it is simply something I want to understand; I want to be a good friend, but I’m not sure I know how.
 I’m not sure any of us really know how to do that.
 In any country.

 Sometimes, I think there are people who enter our lives, and we will always cherish the short time we had together, but those friendships were temporary.
 There are some fraternity brothers or some friends back in Scotland who had a huge impact on my life, but those days have fluttered away, and I don’t long or dwell on that past.
 I’m thankful for it, brief though it was and thankful for their friendship and how it molded and shaped me.
 I hope I had a positive impact on them too, but at the end of the day, it’s okay to move on and live in the present.
 If I get an opportunity to rekindle an old friendship, great, but in the meantime, carpe diem.